-The B-52 also has a significant standoff capability but like the, it is usually operated after total air superiority has been established.
-B-52 s are becoming a valuable assets for close air support operations.
+The B-52 also has a significant standoff capability but like the B-1B, it is usually operated after total air superiority has been established.
+B-52 bombers are becoming a valuable assets for close air support operations.
 This old workhorse can maintain position high over the battlefield, loaded with precision guided weapons which are employed against individual targets designated by special forces teams on the ground.

 Targets can be designated by laser for pinpoint attack by laser guided weapons or by GPS coordinates, which are used to guide JDAM or JSOW weapons.
 B-52s can also carry target designation equipment, such as the Litening II targeting pod, for self-designation of targets for autonomous engagement.
 The B-52H is currently undergoing a mid-life update program which focuses mainly in avionics improvements.